QuickDapp/QuickDapp-OLD/docs/environment-variables.md

 ```

 !!!
-Although client-side variables are defined with the `NEXT_PUBLIC_` prefix, at runtime the prefix gets removed.
-This is just a form of syntactic sugar to make writing code easier.
+Although client-side variables are defined with the `NEXT_PUBLIC_` prefix, at runtime the prefix gets removed to make your code more readable.
 !!!

 ### Server-side